 - Kids Discovery Museum

 - Bainbridge Cinemas

-- Bainbridge Island Farmers Market (Saturdays from 9 am to 1 pm, March 31 to December 15)
+- Bainbridge Island Farmers Market (Saturdays, from 9 am to 1 pm, April 6 to December 14)

 Bainbridge Island Historical Museum

 I’m a huge history lover, and if you are too, you’ll want to stop at the Bainbridge Island Historical Museum.
 The exhibits cover a wide range of topics and ways of life on the island.

 At the time of this posting, they had some interesting feature exhibits.
 Two of which relate to Japanese immigrants and Japanese Americans on the island.